-Subutex and Suboxone are two medications that share an active ingredient: buprenorphine.
-The difference between them is that Suboxone has an additional active ingredient called naloxone.
+Subutex and Suboxone are medications that share an active ingredient: buprenorphine.
+The difference is that Suboxone has an additional ingredient called naloxone.
 Naloxone is the same medication that first responders use to reverse the effects of an opioid overdose.

 Does Subutex do the same thing as Suboxone?

 Yes.
 The point of both medications is to alleviate withdrawal symptoms and reduce cravings.
 The active ingredient in Suboxone and Subutex is buprenorphine, a partial opioid agonist.
 Buprenorphine satisfies opioid cravings but produces less powerful effects than other opioids like heroin or Oxycontin.